jnoodle/WebStorm-Tips/WebStormTips.md

-With postfix completion you can add a snippet around an expression you’ve just typed.
+**★ With postfix completion you can add a snippet around an expression you’ve just typed.**

 <video controls style="max-width:100%" src="assets/DkFVBO_W4AAmGD-.mp4"></video>